bahtiyartan/troia/docs/55Class.rst

    :target: images/classes/newclass.png
    :align: center

 As it is obvious that, your class must have a unique name.
 It is not a compulsory define a base class for your new class, so you can leave base class field if your new class has not a base.
 "Short description" is a simple documentation text about your class.
 "Module" and "Status" are just for documentation issues and have no critical effect on class usage.
-After you click "OK" button on new class form, IDE creates a new class and opens your new class on object explorer.
+After you click "OK" button on new class form, IDE creates a new class which contains two emtpty basic methods and opens your new class on object explorer.

 To edit your existing classes you must click **TROIA IDE->Open Resource** on menu and find and open your classes.
 It is obvious that both for defining and editing classes requires an hotline which is a change request.